hoelsner/wireguard-container-endpoint/tests/README.md

 # E2E tests

-Before running the End-to-End tests for the container, make sure that you installed docker and the development requirements in your python environment.
+Before running the End-to-End tests for the container, make sure that you installed docker and the development requirements in your python environment. **Please Note:** That the container will reconfigure the wireguard connections several times.

 ## Run the testcases